 Simple Pump Selection Exercise

 I thought I would go through a simple example of sizing a hydronic circulator for an application.
-This is a made up scenario, but I sketched out a 20’ x 20’ square home with baseboard radiators that encompass mostly all of the exterior walls.
-It should also be mentioned that this article does not go into detail on choosing a radiator/panel, this is a hypothetical situation to show the steps involved in determining the total head loss (resistance) through a piping arrangement.
+This is a made-up scenario, but I sketched out a 20’ x 20’ square home with baseboard radiators that encompass mostly all of the exterior walls.
+I should also mention that this article does not go into detail on choosing a radiator/panel; this is a hypothetical situation to show the steps involved in determining the total head loss (resistance) through a piping arrangement.

-I equate the following to what Manual-D would be for duct-design (the air-side of HVAC).
-Before I move on there are a few points that I need to make clear.
-Because hydronic systems are a closed loop it’s important to realize that the lift (or height) from the pump to the highest point of the system has no effect on sizing the circulator, the only thing that matters is the drag/resistance of the pipe, valves, and fittings in the system.
-So whether a system is like the one in the drawing or you have a loop that travels 1000’ in the air, the process to size the circulator is the same.
+I equate the following to what Manual D would be for duct design (the air side of HVAC).
+Before I move on, there are a few points that I need to make clear.
+Because hydronic systems are closed-loop, it’s important to realize that the lift (or height) from the pump to the highest point of the system has no effect on sizing the circulator; the only thing that matters is the drag/resistance of the pipe, valves, and fittings in the system.
+So, whether a system is like the one in the drawing or a loop that travels 1000’ in the air, the process to size the circulator is the same.

-Another thing I will just gloss over here is that for any of the following formulas it’s assumed that the piping system has turbulent flow (Reynold’s number between 2,300-200,000).
-Turbulent flow means the water molecules are not traveling in a straight line, they gravitate from center to the wall of the pipe and back again, this adds increased head/resistance but it allows heat to be transferred through the wall of the pipe/radiator more easily.
+Another thing I will just gloss over here is that for any of the following formulas, it’s assumed that the piping system has turbulent flow (Reynold’s number between 2,300-200,000).
+Turbulent flow means the water molecules are not traveling in a straight line; they gravitate from the center to the wall of the pipe and back again; this adds increased head/resistance, but it allows heat to be transferred through the wall of the pipe/radiator more easily.

-While this is an imaginary project and I’m going with ¾” piping for the entire loop, it is important when designing and selecting the size of the loop that we keep our velocity inside of the pipe between 2-4 ft/sec.
-The 2 ft/sec is the minimum velocity required to be able to get air to move downwards throughout the piping system, if we get above 4 ft/sec then we can have noise issues or damage the pipes.
+While this is an imaginary project, and I’m going with ¾” piping for the entire loop, it is important when designing and selecting the size of the loop that we keep our velocity inside of the pipe between 2-4 ft/sec.
+The 2 ft/sec is the minimum velocity required to be able to get air to move downwards throughout the piping system.
+If we get above 4 ft/sec, we can have noise issues or damage the pipes.

-The primary difference between this exercise and doing a Manual-D is that we must consider every pipe, valve, and fitting in the entire circuit, as opposed to only using the longest Total Equivalent Length (supply and return) for design.
+The primary difference between this exercise and doing a Manual D is that we must consider every pipe, valve, and fitting in the entire circuit instead of only using the longest total equivalent length (supply and return) for design.

-The next step is totaling up all the equivalent lengths of everything using charts available (most all of the charts that I use are in Modern Hydronic Heating by John Siegenthaler and because of copyright I can’t publish them, but engineeringtoolbox.com is a good place to look for these types of resources).
+The next step is totaling up all the equivalent lengths of everything using charts available (most all of the charts that I use are in Modern Hydronic Heating by John Siegenthaler, and I can’t publish them because of copyright, but engineeringtoolbox.com is a good place to look for these types of resources).
 I created a spreadsheet from the data in my drawing and came up with the following data.

-You may notice that the air-separator has a Cv (Flow Coefficient), I’m not going to go into details in this article on how I determined it was equivalent to 11’ of ¾” copper, but I will give the definition of Cv.
+You may notice that the air-separator has a Cv (flow coefficient).
+I’m not going to go into details in this article on how I determined it was equivalent to 11’ of ¾” copper, but I will define Cv.
 Cv is the flow rate of 60° water to make a 1 psi pressure drop across the device.
-If you read my last article on setting up a pump, then you should know that a pressure difference can be converted to ft. of head, so there are some formulas that can be used to determine the equivalent length of a device for a certain pipe-size but is a bit complex for this article.
-Below I combined the important totals to give us our total equivalent length of 162.8’ of ¾” copper.
+If you read my last article on setting up a pump, you should know that a pressure difference can be converted to ft. of head.
+There are some formulas that you can use to determine the equivalent length of a device for certain pipe sizes, but that is a bit complex for this article.
+Below, I combined the important totals to give us our total equivalent length of 162.8’ of ¾” copper.

-In our hypothetical system we are going to design around a 180° output temperature from the boiler and a 20° Delta-T, giving us an average temperature of 170°.
-Since density and viscosity are dynamic this is the number we will use to determine the Fluid Properties Factor for our application.
-We can solve for this using the following formula.
+In our hypothetical system, we will design around a 180° output temperature from the boiler and a 20° delta-T, giving us an average temperature of 170°.
+Since density and viscosity are dynamic, this is the number we will use to determine the fluid properties factor for our application.
+We can solve for this value using the following formula:

-Next all we need is to determine our pipe size coefficient, which is just a multiplier based on the internal dimensions and roughness of our tubing.
-This is something that is looked up in a chart as well, and for ¾” copper pipe is equal to 0.061957.
-I’m also going to pick a generic flow rate for the application of 4 GPM, so we can wrap things up.
-So now we can substitute all of our values into our head-loss equation, solving for our design flow rate of 4 GPM.
+Next, all we need is to determine our pipe size coefficient, which is just a multiplier based on the internal dimensions and roughness of our tubing.
+This can be looked up in a chart as well; ¾” copper pipe is equal to 0.061957.
+I’m also going to pick a generic flow rate for the application of 4 GPM to wrap things up.
+So, now we can substitute all of our values into our head-loss equation, solving for our design flow rate of 4 GPM.

-So currently we would need to select a pump that would produce 4 GPM at 5.13 ft. of head.
-We would do so by matching up manufacturer’s data/pump curve to match our desired output.
-This is a deep subject, some of which carries over into the air-side of HVAC, but some of the topics I have just skimmed the surface on.
-While it may seem overwhelming, the main take away from this article is going to be to relate the piping system to an electrical diagram.
+So, currently, we would need to select a pump that would produce 4 GPM at 5.13 ft. of head.
+We would do so by matching up the manufacturer’s data/pump curve to match our desired output.
+This is a deep subject, some of which carries over into the air side of HVAC, but I have just skimmed the surface on some of the topics.
+While it may seem overwhelming, the main takeaway from this article is going to be to relate the piping system to an electrical diagram.

-In future articles this will allow us to break down complex piping systems into more manageable pieces.
-As with most things in our industry, it’s not always about the information you have in your head, but your ability to find the correct information/formulas/resources when they’re needed.
+In future articles, this will allow us to break down complex piping systems into more manageable pieces.
+As with most things in our industry, it’s not always about the information you have in your head; it's about your ability to find the correct information/formulas/resources when they’re needed.
 Keep on learning!